Initialize SDK and Start Recording

 Implement the SDK and record your first session.

-Follow the four mini-steps below and you’ll have your first test session on the UXCam Dashboard in minutes.
+Follow the four quick steps below and you’ll have your first test session on the UXCam Dashboard in minutes.

-Add UXCam’s Maven repo and dependency in your module-level Gradle file.
+Add the UXCam dependency to your module-level Gradle file.

 repositories {